sogno-platform/dpsim/docs/hugo/content/en/docs/Models/Synchronous Generator Regulators/index.md

 ## Turbine Governor Models
-In DPsim there are two type of Turbine Governor implementations.
+In DPsim there are two types of Turbine Governor implementations.
 The *Turbine Governor Type 1* implements both, the turbine and the governor, in one component.
 In difference to that, Steam Turbine and Steam Turbine Governor are implemented as two separate classes, therefore the objects are created separately.
 Steam/Hydro Turbine and Steam/Hydro Turbine Governor are two blocks that has to be connected in series.

+The input of the turbine governos models is the mechanical omega at time $t=k-\Delta t$ and the output is the mechanical power at time $t=k$.
+This variable is the used by the SG to predict the mechanical omega at time $t=k+\Delta t$.

 ### Turbine Governor Type 1
 <center>
 <figure margin=30%>
     <img src="./images/TG_Type1.png" width=65% alt="DC1_exciter">
-    <figcaption></br>Fig. 4: Control diagram of the turbine governor type 1 </br>
+    <figcaption></br>Fig. 7: Control diagram of the turbine governor type 1 </br>
                 Source: Milano, Power System Modelling and Scripting
     </figcaption>
 </figure>
 </center>
 </br>

 This model includes a governor, a servo and a reheat block.
-The control diagram of this governor is depicted in Fig. 4 and it is described by the following set of differential-algebraic equations:
+The control diagram of this governor is depicted in Fig. 7 and it is described by the following set of differential-algebraic equations:
 $$
     p_{in}(t) = p_{ref} + \frac{1}{R} (\omega_{ref} - \omega(t)),
 $$